dbeck/acto-rs/README.md

 # acto-rs library

-This library is a proof of concept, never run in any production setup and fairly untested.
+This library is a proof of concept, never run in any production setup and is fairly untested.
 Use at your own risk.
 You were warned.

 ---